The Diagnostics CLI (

 - APM: Available for all agents.
 For the Go agent, only basic connectivity checks are available.

-- Browser monitoring: Browser agent detection
+- Browser monitoring: Detection for agent.

 - Infrastructure monitoring: Linux and Windows agents